jordanmasterson23/espn-nfl-game-data-pipeline/README.md

-# NFL Data Engineering Pipeline
+# ESPN Hidden API NFL Game Data Pipeline

 ## Overview
 This is an end to end data pipeline, designed to ingest, transform, and model NFL Game data from the ESPN Hidden API.